|Lee Roy Jordan of Excel, Ala.|

 Jan.
 16, 1968 – The Evergreen City Council accepted a low bid of $162,922 submitted by Clark Hardware Co. of Red Level for the construction of a new city hall in downtown Evergreen, Ala.
 The project was scheduled to take 240 days and construction was scheduled to get underway 45 to 60 days after the bid opening.

 Jan.
-16, 1970 - Seven-time Golden Glove-winning center fielder Curt Flood of the St. Louis Cardinals filed suit in a New York federal court against Commissioner Bowie Kuhn, the presidents of the American and National Leagues and all 24 teams in the Major League Baseball (MLB) organization, protesting the league’s player reserve clause, which prevented players from moving to another team unless they were traded.
+16, 1970 - Seven-time Golden Glove-winning center fielder Curt Flood of the St. Louis Cardinals filed suit in a New York federal court against Commissioner Bowie Kuhn, the presidents of the American and National Leagues and all 24 teams in Major League Baseball, protesting the league’s player reserve clause, which prevented players from moving to another team unless they were traded.